gurusekhar1205/emptycup-listing-app/README.md

  ```

 6. **Finally Running the Frontend**
-Simply open index.html in a browser.
+-Simply open index.html in a browser.
-The page loads the UI as per the Figma design.
+-The page loads the UI as per the Figma design.
-All core functionality (shortlist, filter) is handled via script.js.
+-All core functionality (shortlist, filter) is handled via script.js.